 Options PRSA

-1. The Advice PRSA, requires a minimum gross contribution of €500.00 per month, which equates to a net €300.00 per month, if you’re earning more than €40,000 per annum.
+1. The Advice PRSA, requires a minimum personal contribution of €500.00 per month, which equates to a net €300.00 per month, if you’re earning more than €40,000 per annum.
 Includes 24/7 online access plus annual reviews/ongoing investment advice.

-2. The Execution-only PRSA, requires a minimum gross contribution of €300.00 per month, which equates to just €180.00 with tax relief, again, if you're on the higher employee tax rate.
+2. The Execution-only PRSA, requires a minimum personal contribution of €300.00 per month, which equates to just €180.00 with tax relief, again, if you're on the higher employee tax rate.
 Includes 24/7 online access only.

 Private Pensions